taskcluster/scrum/sprints/20201102-object-service/sprint-retrospective.md

   * *However*, the counterpoint is that the remaining work is less palatable to the rest of the team.
 This team has many senior engineers, and picking up the scraps is less appealing.
 * Planning the work
   * Unambiguously, proper planning of the sprints is important and leads to better outcomes.
   * As we saw in the postgres sprint, the planning process can/should involve code.
-This can take the form of tooling to facilitate team involvement and output consistency, or testing or metrics frameworks to enable measurement of outcomes.
+This can take the form of tooling to facilitate team involvement and output consistency, or testing/metrics frameworks to validate and measure outcomes.
 * Sprints work well once we achieve a certain level of maturity
   * During early work/design, a more singular focus is required.
 The Product owner is affored this luxury of time.
   * The Product owner can spend that time to solidify design decisions (and explore alternatives) that would be challenging to revisit mid-sprint.